Dementia Models of Care Grantees

 Cherokee Nation Health Services (Oklahoma City Area) is using grant funds to hire a patient services advocate.
 This advocate improves overall dementia care by:

-The Cheyenne and Arapaho Tribes (Oklahoma City Area) are starting a new program to improve dementia support for tribal members.
+The Cheyenne and Arapaho Tribes (Oklahoma City Area) is starting a new program to improve dementia support for tribal members.
 This program offers:

 The Fallon Paiute-Shoshone Tribe (Phoenix Area) is guided by a Dementia Care Steering Committee with members from various tribal health organizations, and is promoting public education and creating caregiver support groups.
 The tribe is hiring a dementia care specialist to: